aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 $PSCID_$CandID_$VisitLabel.ext where ext is one of the extensions above.

 X-Is-Phantom is a required header that must be sent as part of the request.
-If the fileset a phantom, set X-Is-Phantom as follows:
+If the is fileset a phantom, set X-Is-Phantom as follows:

 `X-Is-Phantom: 1`

 If the fileset is not a phantom, set X-Is-Phantom as follows:

-X-Is-Phantom: 0
+`X-Is-Phantom: 0`

 X-Overwrite is an optional header.
 It can be used to overwrite or rename an